martinmphil/ronda_reade/docs/tasks.md

 Running the `neutts-air` process for the first time on a machine triggers the downloading of AI files into a local cache managed by Hugging Face.

 ## Core Functionality Spike (The Walking Skeleton)
-*Goal: Prove we can convert a simple, hard-coded string to a playable audio file.*
+*Goal: Show a simple conversion of a hard-coded string to a playable audio file.*

 *   **Research `neutts-air`:** Understand the model's API and dependencies.
 *   **Create a Basic Narration Script:** Write a single script that: